john-azzaro/Study-Unit-Testing-with-Mocha-and-Chai/README.md

 of tests all realating to a single functionality or behavior.  **Test cases** is a singular description about the desired behavior of a peice of code that will either *pass* or *fail*.

-## How do you install Mocha and setup tests?
+## How do you install Mocha and use Mocha?

 ### STEP 1: Installing Mocha
 In your project file (assuming you have already run "npm init"), install mocha to your development environment: